tunafysh/Checkr/README.md

 # Checkr

-An MBR/GPT locker for Linux (for now.)
+An MBR/GPT locker for Linux and Windows in the future.

 >The BIOS bootloader assembly is not mine.
 It is a modified version of CYCLAWPS52's RedMBR.